 The media files are available in the ZIP file.
 You can modify the supplied files and create new media files to ensure the correct functionality and improve the application.
 You can use any supplied JavaScript framework if you find it necessary.

-Save your design files in a folder called “XX_ Design_Module/YY_content” where XX is your country code.
+Save your design files in a folder called “XX_ Design_Module/YY_content”.

-File name of the design will be in a format like “YY_content_NN.png” or “XX_content_NN.jpg” with XX is your country code, YY is workstation number, NN is the number sequence of image if you have more than 1.
+File name of the design will be in a format like “YY_content_NN.png” or “XX_content_NN.jpg” with

 Save any image source files to a folder named “source” inside the “XX_design_module/YY_content” folder.
-The source files are the files that contain the layers, development files, ie .psd, .ai, .svg, .jpg.
+The source files are the files that contain the layers, development files, ie .psd, .ai, .svg.

 Save the working apps in a directory on the server named “XX_ front_end_module”.
 Be sure that your main file is called index.html.

+* XX is your country code, YY is workstation number, NN is the number sequence of image if you have more than 1.

 Marking Scheme